juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <img src="images/k8s_container_registry.png"/>

-## 	Deploying Docker image to Kubernetes cluster
+## 	Creating and deploying Docker image to Kubernetes cluster

-In the following executable file, you will find step-by-step instructions to compile the Docker image and publish it to the Kubernetes cluster just created.
+In the following executable file, you will find step-by-step instructions to compile locally the Docker image and publish it to the Kubernetes cluster just created.

 <a href="step_8_deploy_k8s_blogs_dev.cmd" target="_blank">step_8_deploy_k8s_blogs_dev.cmd</a>